biolab/orange-docker/README.md

 When you have a working guacamole environment, you can use this command to spawn additional Orange remote desktop instances.

-You can use the same command multiple times to create multiple remote desktop enviroments.
-Note that tag is the same as the hostname in the web interface and needs to be unique.
+You can use the same command multiple times to create multiple remote desktop environments.
+Note that the tag is the same as the hostname in the web interface and needs to be unique.